Destiny 2 post-release content: Plot

 In the aftermath of The Red War, Ikora Rey calls the Guardian to the Tower.
 She explains that her intelligence agents, the Hidden, have discovered a damaged Ghost on the remnants of Mercury.
-Ikora identifies the Ghost as Sagira, belonging to her former mentor, the legendary Warlock Osiris, who had been exiled from the City years before the first game, due to his obsession with the Vex.
+Ikora identifies the Ghost as Sagira, belonging to her former mentor and Vanguard predecessor, the legendary Warlock Osiris, who had been exiled from the City years before the first game, due to his obsession with the Vex.
 Traveling to Mercury, the Guardian locates the gateway to the Infinite Forest, a simulated universe created by the Vex inside the planet's core, but is unable to enter.
 Brother Vance, the fanatical leader of the Cult of Osiris, directs the Guardian to a hidden temple in the EDZ containing a modified Vex device that can restore Sagira.
 The device temporarily places Sagira's programming in the Guardian's Ghost, allowing them to access the gateway to the Forest.

 Inside the Forest, the Guardian encounters numerous reflections of Osiris, copies of the Warlock created by himself to explore the Forest's different simulated realities.
 The reflections explain that in the past, Mercury had been a garden world shaped by the Traveler, before the Vex arrived and created the Forest in Mercury's core.
 The Guardian witnesses a simulated future scenario created by Panoptes, Infinite Mind, that controls the Infinite Forest, in which Light and Darkness no longer exist, all non-Vex life has been wiped out, and the Sun is darkened.
 Osiris' reflections claim that they have been unable to find a way to prevent the dark future, but believe that the Guardian may be the key to stopping it.
-Ikora directs the Guardian to the Pyramidion, a Vex construct on Io, which contains the location of a map that leads to Panoptes' lair.
+Ikora directs the Guardian to the Pyramidion, a Vex construct on Io, which contains the location of a map that leads to Panoptes' lair in the Forrest.
 Following the Pyramidion's data back to the Forest and battling Red Legion simulations within, Sagira discovers that the map changes too quickly to find Panoptes.
 The Guardian travels to Nessus to obtain the core of a smaller Vex Mind to boost Sagira's processing power.
 Returning to the Forest's simulated past on a tip from Ikora, the Guardian combines the map data with Panoptes' algorithms from the moment of its creation, allowing Sagira to locate Panoptes' lair.
-At that moment, Panoptes itself arrives and forcibly separates Sagira from Ghost before ejecting the Guardian from the Forest.
+At that moment, Panoptes itself arrives and forcibly separates Sagira from Ghost before ejecting the Guardian from the Forest and sealing the entrance.